cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 ### Node.js 10+ support

-Cypress comes bundled with it's own [Node.js version](https://github.com/cypress-io/cypress/blob/develop/.node-version).
+Cypress comes bundled with its own [Node.js version](https://github.com/cypress-io/cypress/blob/develop/.node-version).
 However, installing the `cypress` npm package uses the Node.js version installed on your system.

 Node.js 8 reached its end of life on Dec 31, 2019 and Node.js 11 reached its end of life on June 1, 2019.
 [See Node's release schedule](https://github.com/nodejs/Release).
 These Node.js versions will no longer be supported when installing Cypress.
 The minimum Node.js version supported to install Cypress is Node.js 10 or Node.js 12+.